nz0001na/data_science/1_SQL/readme.md

             select productid, productname, quantityperunit, unitprice, unitsinstock
             from products;

 2. For all employees at Northwinds, list the first name and last name concatenated together with a blank space in-between, and the YEAR when they were hired.

+            select concat(firstname,' ', lastname), hiredate, date_part('year', hiredate)
+            from employees;

-3. For all products in the Northwinds database, list the productname, unitprice, unitsinstock,  and the total value of the inventory of that product as “Total Value”.
+4. For all products in the Northwinds database, list the productname, unitprice, unitsinstock,  and the total value of the inventory of that product as “Total Value”.
 (HINT:  total value = unitsinstock * unitprice.)

-4. For all employees at Northwinds, list the first name and last name concatenated together with a blank space in-between with a column header “Name”, and the name of the month (spelled out) for each employee’s birthday.
+5. For all employees at Northwinds, list the first name and last name concatenated together with a blank space in-between with a column header “Name”, and the name of the month (spelled out) for each employee’s birthday.